noostvog/TypeScriptIPC/README.md

    }
   ```

-* To prevent the existence of _hidden_ properties in objects, the paper limits the creation of objects with as type an interface to the cast of an object literal to that interface.
+*  Due to width subtyping, the type of an object does not guarantee that only those properties are present at runtime.
+Therefore, objects with a special interface type can only be created by casting an object literal to that interface.
+Since TypeScript 1.6, TypeScript has a stricter object literal assignment check that disallows hidden properties when assigning an object literal to an interface anymore.
-Since TypeScript 1.6, object literals cannot contain extra properties anymore.
-However, it is still possible to have _hidden_ properties when a variable with an interface type is assigned to a variable with an object type (literal or interface).
-Therefore, our implementation still limits these assignments.
+However, it is still possible to have hidden properties when a variable with an interface type is assigned to a variable with an object type (literal or interface).
+Therefore, our implementation still limits these kinds assignments.
 Variables with interface types can only be assigned to each other if both have or lack constraints.

 * Casts are currently not supported, and should not be used in combination with interfaces with constraints.